ajoberstar/gradle-jacoco/README.md

 **v0.3.0**

-- Fixed `JacocoReport` tasks to only run if all of their exection data input was created.
+- Fixed `JacocoReport` tasks to only run if all of their execution data input was created.
 - Fixed automatic Sonar configuration (See #8)
 - Added configuration option to specify the unit and integration task names used for configuration of Sonar and report tasks.
 (See #9)